emilwallner/emilwallner/README.md

 ## 👋 I'm Emil

 I'm a resident at Google using machine learning to explore art and culture.
+You can read about my latest project in [Wired](https://www.wired.com/story/artificial-intelligence-reviving-lost-art/) or [the Washington Post](https://www.washingtonpost.com/entertainment/museums/gustav-klimt-google-digital-reconstructions/2021/12/28/4a18f61e-36a5-11ec-8be3-e14aaacfa8ac_story.html).

-Part-time, I apply machine learning to logical tasks and art.
-Oh, and [I love writing](https://www.emilwallner.com/) about internet education, learning ML, and indie research.
+On the side, I'm working on an ML photo editor.
+You can see some [early results here](https://www.reddit.com/user/emilwallner/).

-Say hi over email or ping me on [Twitter](https://twitter.com/EmilWallner).
+Cheers!